 Looking Back, Looking Ahead: Connections to History and Social Science in Grades 3, 5, 6, and 7

 Third graders learned about Massachusetts geography history, civics, and economics.
-Fifth graders will resume a chronological study of American history from the Revolution through the 1840s, then study the mid-20th century Civil Rights Movement.
+Fifth graders will resume a chronological study of North American history from the Revolution through the Civil War and Reconstruction, and then study the 20th century movements for civil rights for all people.
 Sixth and seventh graders will study world geography and history.
 Grade 4 Content Standards

 Building on knowledge from previous years, students should be able to:

-Topic 1: North America: geography and map skills
+Topic 1.
+North America: geography and map skills

-Supporting Question: What are the physical and political features of North America?
+Supporting Question: What are the physical features and nations of North America?